 Recently, she served as a Senior Fellow at Fundação Luso-Americana in Lisbon, Portugal where she organized the launch of the Luso-American Legislators’ Dialogue—a program to engage American legislators of Portuguese descent at both the state and federal levels with policymakers in Portugal.

-Lara simultaneously heads her own consulting company focusing on U.S. government relations, non-profit advocacy, and the Middle East.
-In this capacity she organized peace missions throughout the region between civil society and governments for The Elders, a global United Nations (UN) program led by former UN Secretary General Kofi Annan.
+Lara simultaneously heads her own consulting company focusing on international affairs and has organized peace missions throughout the Middle East between civil society and governments for The Elders, a global United Nations (UN) program led by former UN Secretary General Kofi Annan.

-She holds a Master of Arts from Georgetown in Democracy and Governance Studies, a Bachelor of Arts from The George Washington University in Middle Eastern Studies and Religion and Associate of Arts degrees from Santa Barbara City College in History, Political Science and International Studies.
+Lara holds a Master of Arts from Georgetown University in Democracy and Governance Studies, a Bachelor of Arts from The George Washington University in Middle Eastern Studies and Religion, and Associate of Arts degrees from Santa Barbara City College in History, Political Science and International Studies.
 In addition, she is a certified yoga instructor.